Lower bound theorems for general polytopes: Introduction

-So we concentrate on lower bounds, which hitherto have been elusive to obtain.
-Barnette \cite{Ba} proved that any simplicial polytope with $v$ vertices has at least $dv-{d+1\choose2}$ edges, and there exist simplicial polytopes, namely the stacked polytopes, with precisely this many edges.
-Kalai's Rigidity Theorem \cite{K} asserts that this is still true under the weaker assumption that every 2-face is a triangle.
+Barnette also showed that there exist simplicial $d$-polytopes, namely the stacked polytopes, with precisely this many edges.
+Kalai's Rigidity Theorem \cite{K} asserts that this lower bound is still correct under the weaker assumption that every 2-face is a triangle.
 However little seems to be known for general polytopes.